Dreambound

 1. Find a state-approved class

 To become a Certified Medication Aide in Illinois, you must first start by becoming a Certified Nurse Assistant (CNA).
 If you're not already a CNA, don't worry!
 You can check Dreambound to help you find approved CNA training programs in Illinois.
 Their user-friendly platform allows you to search based on location, program length, and payment options, making it easy to find a program that fits your needs.
-Once you've completed your CNA training and gained some experience, you'll be ready to take the next step in finding the right Medication Aide program for you.
+Once you've completed your CNA training and gained some experience, you'll be ready to take the next step in finding the right Medication Aide training program for you.

 2. Meet the requirements